 The car changed America.
 Businesses like glass, steel, and rubber factories grew to keep up with car making.
 The oil industry in California, Oklahoma, and Texas grew, as Americans’ need for oil grew and the nation went from using coal to using gas as the main source of power.
 Local and state governments had to pay for new roads.
 People in the suburbs stopped using streetcars and started driving their own cars.

 Even the federal government became involved with the Federal Highway Act of 1921.
-Gas stations were build all over, and mechanics began to earn a living fixing cars when they broke down.
+Gas stations were built all over, and mechanics began to earn a living fixing cars when they broke down.
 Travelers on the road needed places to stop to sleep on long trips, so motels began to line the major long-distance roads.

 Primary Source: Photograph